milsosa/flow-wing/README.md

 > A simple library to easily build complex flows through composed/piped tasks flows

-Flow-wing is a flow control library with support for composable, pipeable tasks flows with shared runtime context.
+Flow-wing is a flow-control library with support for composable, pipeable tasks flows with shared runtime context.

 It is built around two components: `Flow` and `Task`.

 A `Flow` is the representation of a list/object of one or more `Task` or `Flow` instances that will be executed in `series`, `waterfall` or `parallel`.

-A `Task` could be a normal function or a task created through `Task.create([id], handler, [...args])`.
+A `Task` could be a normal function, a task created with `Task.create([id], handler, [...args])` or even another `Flow` instance converted to `Task`.

+A task can be synchronous or asynchronous using callbacks or promises.

 ## Install